flenniken/metar/docs/project.rst

   Hint: used config file '/Users/steve/.choosenim/toolchains/nim-1.0.4/config/nim.cfg' [Conf]
   Hint: operation successful (52877 lines compiled; 3.087 sec total; 89.445MiB peakmem; Release Build) [SuccessX]

 The binary files are stored in the bin folder as shown below.
+You can verify the metar version with the version switch.

 ::